TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/components/drivers/ddr.md

 - Ability to enable/disable DDR support in your application
 - Ability to specify the DDR config generated using the "DDR SUBSYSTEM REGISTER CONFIGURATION" tool
+- Ability to enable/disable inline ECC (1b and 2b) in the application
+- Add regions for enabling inline ECC

 ## SysConfig Features